moby/moby/docs/sources/project/create-pr.md

         pick 1a79f55 Tweak some of the other text for grammar pick 53e4983 Fix a link
         pick 3ce07bb Add a new line about RHEL

-    If you run into trouble, `git --rebase abort` removes any changes and gets you back to where you started.

-4. Squash the `pick` keyword with `squash` on all but the first commit.
+5. Replace the `pick` keyword with `squash` on all but the first commit.

         pick 1a79f55 Tweak some of the other text for grammar squash 53e4983 Fix a link
         squash 3ce07bb Add a new line about RHEL

-    After closing the file, `git` opens your editor again to edit the commit message.
+    After you save the changes and quit from the editor, git starts the rebase, reporting the progress along the way.
+Sometimes your changes can conflict with the work of others.
+If git encounters a conflict, it stops the rebase, and prints guidance for how to correct the conflict.

-5. Edit and save your commit message.
+6. Edit and save your commit message.

 		`git commit -s`

 		Make sure your message includes <a href="./set-up-git" target="_blank>your signature</a>.

-8. Push any changes to your fork on GitHub.
+7. Force push any changes to your fork on GitHub.

-        $ git push origin 11038-fix-rhel-link
+        $ git push -f origin 11038-fix-rhel-link

 ## Create a PR on GitHub